EchterAlsFake/unofficial-api-for-spankbang/README.md

 > Spankbang API is in violation to Spankbang's ToS!
 > If you are the website owner of spankbang.com, contact me at my E-Mail, and I'll take this repository immediately offline.
 > EchterAlsFake@proton.me

-> [!NOTE]
-> This API was made for my other project Porn Fetch, which is the reason why I keep it so minimal.
-If you have any features you need, please
-> just open an Issue and I will add that feature to this API.
-I will also add other features, later but my priority is primarily downloading videos!

 # Quickstart